 - Researcher in chronic neurological conditions, Queen’s University HELPSINC, LINC Study, MS Research Institute

 - Adjunct Instructor, Occupational Therapy Program, Queen’s University Faculty of Health Sciences, School of Rehabilitation Therapy

 - Co-founder Camp Awakening: summer camps and leadership programs for youth with disabilities

 Jasmin works collaboratively with clients of all ages who experience physical and/or mental health challenges.
 Her approach focuses on client-centered community engagement and chronic condition self-management.
-Of particular interest is the use of aquatics therapy in the management of chronic disability.
+Of particular interest is the use of aquatic therapy in the management of chronic conditions.
 Relevant publications include Learning Client-Centred Practice and Collaborating for Inclusion.

 Jasmin is a registered member in good standing with the Canadian Association of Occupational Therapists (CAOT), the College of Occupational Therapists of Ontario (COTO), and the Canadian Aquatics Leadership Alliance (CALA).

 CertificationsM.Sc., B.Sc., O.T.
 Reg.
 (Ont).

 Master's of Science in Rehabilitation ScienceFaculty of Health and Science, Queen's University (2013)

 Bachelor of Science, Occupational TherapyDepartment of Rehabilitation Medicine, University of Toronto (1983)